NewMan274/requirement-analysis/README.md

 * ### 🎯 Guides the Development Process
   Requirements serve as a roadmap for developers, testers, and project managers.
 They help in planning, designing, and building the software in a structured and goal-          oriented manner.

+## 🧩 Key Activities in Requirement Analysis
+Requirement Analysis involves several key activities that help ensure the software solution is well-defined, understood, and aligned with stakeholder expectations.
+Here are the five core activities:

+* ### 🔍 Requirement Gathering
+  Collecting raw information and needs from stakeholders, end-users, and domain experts.
+This forms the initial input for further analysis.

+* ### 🗣️ Requirement Elicitation
+  Actively engaging with stakeholders through interviews, questionnaires, brainstorming, or observation to dig deeper and uncover hidden or implicit needs.

+* ### 📝 Requirement Documentation
+  Clearly writing down all gathered and elicited requirements in a structured format (like user stories or use cases) to ensure they're understandable and trackable.

+* ### 📊 Requirement Analysis and Modeling
+  Examining and organizing the documented requirements to identify conflicts, overlaps, and gaps.
+Visual models like diagrams may be used to simplify complex requirements.

+* ### ✅ Requirement Validation
+  Reviewing and confirming that all documented requirements are correct, complete, realistic, and aligned with business goals.
+This is typically done with stakeholders         before development begins.